kellyf22/sql-challenge/README.md

 6. All employees in the Sales department, including their employee number, last name, first name, and department name.
 7. All employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
 8. In descending order, the frequency count of employee last names, i.e., how many employees share each last name.

+I have a hunch there's something suspicious about this dataset, but I can't quite put my finger on it...